AutonomousDegen/Autonomous-Degen/README.md

 ## Contributing

-While Autonomous Degen primarily operates as an autonomous system, contributions to the website and documentation are welcome from developers and creatives who share an interest in the intersection of technology, psychology, and financial culture.
+While Auto Degeneration primarily operates as an autonomous system, contributions to the website and documentation are welcome from developers and creatives who share an interest in the intersection of technology, psychology, and financial culture.
 Pull requests should maintain the contemplative, essay-like tone established in the existing content while adding meaningful value to the user experience.

 Particular attention should be paid to preserving the artistic and philosophical coherence of the project while introducing technical improvements or accessibility enhancements.
 The goal is to create a platform that serves as both a technical showcase and a meaningful cultural contribution to conversations about technology and human experience in financial contexts.